Computing 2023 - 2024

 * be responsible, competent, confident and creative users of information and communication technology

-At St. Stephen's, computing is taught in our well-equipped ICT Suite.
+At St Stephen's, computing is taught in our well-equipped ICT Suite.
 We also have a range of mobile devices that we use to support the curriculum both in classrooms and outside.
 Computing sessions happen once a week.
 However, teachers also plan additional sessions and cross-curricular activities using ICT.
-Online Safety of paramount importance to us and is reflected in the fact that we start every year with this as a focus with children building upon their previous knowledge as appropriate to their age group expectations.
+Online Safety is of paramount importance to us and is reflected in the fact that we start every year with this as a focus with children building upon their previous knowledge as appropriate to their age group expectations.
 This is also a strong feature of our online learning policy for remote education.
-Where learning takes place at home, we use Google Classroom and teachers teach live lessons using this technology.
 We use Purple Mash as a platform for learning, along with other ICT platforms to save, store and promote children’s work.
 Children are encouraged to apply their skills in computing across the curriculum when presenting work and researching information, this includes homework.

 Equality and diversity